timothyrenner/turbine/README.md

 This is where the collection-oriented semantics enter; a transducer is the _essence_ of a collection operation without the actual collection.
 This makes them exceptionally easy to test since there are no framework components to mock and no restrictions regarding the shape or type of the messages.
 Just use `eduction` on some example messages and you have all of your business logic directly at your disposal for testing, with no need for additional abstractions.
+The transducer is optional; if it's omitted, the "pass-through" transducer `(map identity)` is attached when the topology is created.

 Since transducers are composable, each channel's transformations can be represented as a single transducer, greatly simplifying topology specification as well as testing.
-I plan on making the transducer optional, since the values don't always need to be transformed and `(map identity)` gets old pretty quickly.
-It's not implemented yet, though.

 `optional` is used for certain routes that select the output channel based on some criteria.
 Currently the only route that uses this is `select`.